 In other words, making sure you’ve got a great source text is the best way to ensure you also end up with a great translation.
 And the more languages your text needs to be translated into, the more important this becomes.

 Clear, succinct and tailored communication in general does wonders for your company’s image, which is why it’s also a good idea to focus on writing great content for your audience.
-We gave some tips on how to write better texts and content in a previous blog post, which you may also find interesting.
-Read more here.

 You don’t have to be an accomplished writer or linguist to write translation-friendly content.
 In fact, just keeping a few simple tricks in mind can help ensure your content becomes more translation-friendly and thereby also more readable.
 You’ll be off to a great start if you follow the six tips below.